Xelvanta/roblox-custom-cursor/README.md

 <p align="left">
   <img src="app/data/images/rcur_icon_variable.ico" width="128" style="margin-right: 10px;">
-  <strong>Roblox Custom Cursor</strong> is a self-contained Windows application that makes it easy to customize your Roblox cursors with custom PNGs.
+  <strong>Roblox Custom Cursor</strong> is a lightweight Windows application that makes it easy to customize your Roblox cursors with custom PNGs.
-  Version 3 introduces a complete rewrite with a user-friendly setup wizard for streamlined installation.
+  Version 3 introduces a rewrite with a user-friendly setup wizard for streamlined installation.
 </p>

 ---